paddelcourt/postgres-rag-llm/README.md

 ### Dataset ###
 Dataset comes from Binaryy/multimodal-real-estate-search on Huggin Face.
 Check it out [here](https://huggingface.co/datasets/Binaryy/multimodal-real-estate-search).
+For the purpose of this project, we are limiting the dataset to 100 rows.
+This is done on postgress-sql.ipynb file.

 ### 🐳 **Run Postgres in Docker**